3C0D/obsidian_vocabulary_cards_review/README.md

 ### Managing Vaults (IMPORTANT)

 - Two vault paths are defined in the `.env` file:

   1. One for your **development vault** to protect your main vault.
   2. One for your **main vault**, where you can perform a real installation.

-- Depending on the command executed, the `REAL` variable will take a different value and adapt to the corresponding path.
+- The value of the REAL variable will change based on the command executed, adapting to the appropriate vault path.

 ### Available Commands